Key takeaways

 Option 1: Utilizing an Online Solar Tilt Calculator

 Modern technology comes to our aid when determining the perfect tilt angle for PV panels.
-By employing a sophisticated formula, the solar tilt calculator streamlines the complex process of finding the ideal angle for your PV modules based on your geographic location and roof's orientation.
-These calculators take into account the sun's path across the sky throughout the year, providing a precise recommendation for your solar setup.
+The solar tilt calculator uses a complex formula that empowers you with a simple way of finding the perfect angle that your PV modules need to be based on your geographic location and orientation of your roof.
+By analyzing the path of the sun across the sky throughout the year, these online calculators help you get an accurate suggestion for your solar setup.

-Let's delve into how this tool works.
-When you input your geographic location into the calculator, it crunches numbers from solar irradiance databases and meteorological records to generate the best tilt angle.
-For example, in higher latitude locations like Anchorage, Alaska, the calculator may suggest a steeper slant to capture the low-lying sun.
-Conversely, for a place near the equator, like Nairobi, Kenya, it would propose a near-flat panel tilt for optimal sunlight capture.
+Now, let's dive into how this tool works.
+Inputting your geographical location, it will then calculate figures from solar irradiance databases and meteorological records to give the best tilt angle.
+For example, in higher latitude locations such as Anchorage, Alaska, the calculator may return a steeper slant to capture the low-lying sun.
+On the other hand, for a place near the equator—for instance, Nairobi, Kenya—it would propose a near-flat panel tilt for optimal sunlight capture.

 Option 2: Using The Rule of Thumb Approach